-Not quite what you expected, eh?:-) The answer is that preprocessor treats the define construct as if it would be as expected.
+(note the white space between and %\$abc).
+After my "fix" it will "correctly" expand into as expected.
 Note that I use quotes around words "correct", "incorrect" etc because this is rather a feature not a bug; however current behaviour is more logical (and allows more advanced macro usage :-).